Resident Parking Scheme consultations

 Schemes at the installation stage

 Schemes that have received final approval from the Cambridge City Joint Area Committee will then progress to the installation stage.
 Details of schemes that are to be installed can be found on our Resident Parking Scheme installation webpage.
-Newnham is the next scheme to be installed.
+The Newnham scheme is currently being installed.

 Details of schemes that have been installed and are now live can be found on our resident parking information webpage.